-SCBUILD/0109 Group has initiated an expansion plan that entails SCBUILD/0109 Group having a plan to venture into Renewable Energy Sector in particular on Solar Power Plants and Solar Power On The Roofs.
-This expansion plan not only allows the SCBUILD/0109 Group to penetrate broader spectrum of revenue but also enables SCBUILD/0109 Group to contribute to the Government's Policy to achieve 20% Renewable Energy target by 2025.
+SCBUILD/0109 Group has initiated an expansion plan in 2020 Year venture into Renewable Energy Sector in particular on Solar Power Plants and Solar Power On The Roofs.
+This expansion plan not only allows the SCBUILD/0109 Group to penetrate broader spectrum of revenue but also enables SCBUILD/0109 Group to contribute to the Government's Policy to achieve 31% Renewable Energy target by 2025.